andrewbruening/AdventureWorks-Demographic-Analysis/README.md

 This was an earlier project of mine.
 If I were to approach this project with the experience that I have now, the main difference I'd make in my actions is with the dashboard design.
 There are a number of ways I could go about making it more intuitive, organized, and aesthetically pleasing.
 For example, it would be beneficial to add separate dashboard pages or show/hide buttons to reduce clutter.

+Overall, I enjoy the monochrome color palette and the variety of graphs/charts that I included.
+Although, I have noticed that the most successful dashboards are the easiest to digest.
+My visualizations are easy to read, but the arrangement isn't the most ergonomic.

 ## See the complete interactive dashboard [here]

 </details>